ibm-cloud-architecture/refarch-cloudnative-resiliency/mysql/README.md

     # cf ic login
     ```

-6. Remove the default container network and recreate it with a different subnet than the default 172.31.0.0/16 to avoid overlap with the subnet in the other bluemix region
+6. Remove the default container network and recreate it with a different subnet than the default 172.31.0.0/16 to avoid overlap with the container subnet in the primary BlueMix region.
     ```
     # cf ic network rm default
     # cf ic network create --name=default --subnet 172.32.0.0/16
     ```

-7. In the bluemix console, create the VPN Service for the second Bluemix region.
+7. In the BlueMix console, create the VPN Service for the secondary BlueMix region.

 8. Under Manage, add a new Gateway Appliance.
 Ensure that the destination consists of all single containers and scalable groups, with the updated subnet 172.32.0.0/16.
 Note the IP address of this gateway appliance.

-   If the IKE and IPSec policies were modified in step 2, ensure that they match in the second Bluemix region.
+   If the IKE and IPSec policies were modified in step 2, ensure that they match in the secondary BlueMix region.

-9. In the first Bluemix region, under VPN Service, Create a Connection for the gateway appliance.
-Enter a preshared key string, and ensure that Customer Gateway IP is the IP address of the Gateway Appliance of the second Bluemix region.
-Ensure the Customer Subnet is the subnet created in the secondary Bluemix Region (172.32.0.0/16).
-Expand the Advanced Settings and ensure "Action on dead peer" is "restart" so this side of the connection re-initiates the connection when it detects the dead peer.
-The remaining settings can be left as default.
+9. In the primary BlueMix region, under VPN Service, `Create a Connection` for the gateway appliance.
+    - Enter a preshared key string, at least 8 characters.
+    - Ensure that Customer Gateway IP is the IP address of the Gateway Appliance of the secondary BlueMix region.
+    - Ensure the Customer Subnet is the subnet created in the secondary BlueMix Region (e.g. 172.32.0.0/16).
+    - Expand the Advanced Settings and ensure "Action on dead peer" is "restart" so this side of the connection re-initiates the connection when it detects the dead peer.
+    - The remaining settings can be left as default.

-10. In the second Bluemix region, under VPN Service, Create a Connection for the gateway appliance.
-Enter the same preshared key string as entered in the above step, and ensure the Customer Gateway IP is the IP address of the Gateway appliance in the first Bluemix region.
-Ensure the Customer Subnet is the subnet of the first Bluemix region (172.31.0.0/16).
-Expand the Advanced settings and ensure "Action on dead peer" is "restart-by-peer".
-The remaining settings can be left as default.
+10. In the secondary BlueMix region, under VPN Service, `Create a Connection` for the gateway appliance.
+    - Enter the same preshared key string as entered in the above step
+    - Ensure the Customer Gateway IP is the IP address of the Gateway appliance in the primary BlueMix region.
+    - Ensure the Customer Subnet is the container subnet of the primary BlueMix region (e.g. 172.31.0.0/16).
+    - Expand the Advanced settings and ensure "Action on dead peer" is "restart-by-peer", so the secondary region waits for the primary region to restart the connection when it detects the dead peer.
+    - The remaining settings can be left as default.

 11. Verify that both sides of the connection appear as "ACTIVE".

-### Setup Slave Inventory Database in IBM Bluemix container in second IBM Bluemix region
+### Setup Slave Inventory Database in IBM BlueMix container in secondary IBM BlueMix region
-1. Log in to your Bluemix account to the second bluemix endpoint.
+1. Log in to your BlueMix account to the secondary BlueMix region API endpoint.
 For example, United Kingdom is https://api.eu-gb.bluemix.net.
     ```
     # cf login -a <bluemix-api-endpoint> -u <your-bluemix-user-id>
     ```

-2. Set target to use your Bluemix Org and Space.
+2. Set target to use your BlueMix Org and Space.
     ```
     # cf target -o <your-bluemix-org> -s <your-bluemix-space>
     ```